Stefan94poz/wp_test_cook_book/readme.md

 ---
 <b>NOTE</b>
-- When u add recepie in forntend you need to verified in backend  to be shown.
+- When u add recepie in forntend you need to verified it in backend  to be shown.
 - You can change text, image, delete or update recepies in custom Recepies post.
 - All images have thumbnail default image that can be chaged on backend by going to Thumbnail image.
 -----